Arts & Literature

 - The 52 Weeks Festival will run from May 2022 – May 2023 and aims to bring Derbyshire together through: Celebrating heritage and culture; Supporting individuals and organisations to develop their activities and impact; Bringing in new arts, culture and entertainment; Inspiring people of all ages to take part; Bringing communities together; Improving individual well-being.
 Festival organisers would like to develop a clear picture of existing arts and culture activity across all parts of Derbyshire and would be grateful if individuals and organisations could take 5 minutes to complete an online survey.
 Click here to complete the survey.

-- The Big Book Weekend is a new online festival happening in May, that brings together British book festivals cancelled due to coronavirus: https://bigbookweekend.com/.
+- The Big Book Weekend was a new online festival in May, that brought together British book festivals cancelled due to coronavirus – sessions still available to watch: https://bigbookweekend.com/.

 - Willington Arts Festival is still going ahead despite COVID-19, but as a virtual festival this year.
-They are looking for artists of all categories – mixed media, painting, photography, poetry etc. who would like to display their work: http://www.willingtonartsfestival.co.uk/.
+They are looking for artists of all categories – mixed media, painting, photography, poetry etc. who would like to display their work.
+Closing date Saturday 19 September: http://www.willingtonartsfestival.co.uk/.

-- Writing East Midlands – support for local writers, including online Young Writer’s Groups and The Aurora Prize for Writing 2020: http://www.writingeastmidlands.co.uk/.
+- Writing East Midlands – support for local writers, including online Young Writer’s Groups: http://www.writingeastmidlands.co.uk/.

 Food & Nutrition